monsonite/SPIder/README.md

 SPIder is just one of a family of bit-serial CPUs based on the same 74HCxx devices:

-Tick - a minimal 4-bit machine
+Tick - a minimal 4-bit machine, as a proof of concept.

-Mite - an 8-bit machine with 32k bytes RAM
+Mite - an 8-bit machine with 32k bytes RAM.

 SPIder - a 16 bit machine to explore external SPI peripherals and SPI memory and execute VM interpreted languages.
+Uses stacks and register files - made from large shift registers

 Scorpion - a 32-bit machine building on the experience gained from Tick, Mite and Spider.

+Fibo - a 32-bit variant designed to calculate the Fibonacci series

 In terms of hardware: